natalieholz/hugo-academic-natalie/content/authors/admin/_index.md

 interests:
 - Emotion communication
 - Human voice
-- Screams & other nonverbal vocalizations
+- Nonverbal vocalizations | Screams

 # Education to show in About widget
 education: